flutter/website/src/content/get-started/fundamentals/dart.md

 Hot restart calls both.
 :::

-If these features aren’t familiar to you, you can find resources to learn Dart on the
+If these features aren't familiar to you, you can find resources to learn Dart on the
 [Bootstrap into Dart][] page.